 Child Support Modification Tips

-Document your change in circumstances.
-Whether its a job change, change in household income, medical disability or other life change you will need to demonstrate a significant change in your circumstances.
+Whether it's a job change, a change in household income, medical disability or other life change, you will need to demonstrate a significant change in your circumstances.
 Remember that this change must have occurred after your existing child support order was entered by the court.
-If you cant pay all of your child support because you lost your job or earn less money, make a serious effort to find new employment and document your attempts.
-Take care to be completely accurate in stating and detailing all of your households income.
+If you can't pay all of your child support because you lost your job or earn less money, make a serious effort to find new employment and document your attempts.
+Take care to be completely accurate in stating and detailing all of your household's income.